worktheclock/replit.github.io/misc/basic.md

 `PRINT` puts variables, strings, or numbers on the console.
 The console is the input/output area of Basic, where the program shows you useful information and asks you for input.

-#### LET
+#### LET (optional)

 `LET` lets us declare variables.
 Variables are single letters that hold values.
 Values could be either strings or numbers.
+Note that `LET` is optional and can be left out of an assignement expression.

 Example using a number:
 ```